Brianland

 13:02–13:20 – Pat voiceover of titular line: “From here on in, it’s one battle after another.”

-which is taken from a Weathermen manual.
+which is taken from a Weather Underground manual

 13:47 – Perfidia & Mae West planting bombs in ceiling vents in women’s bathrooms

-15:31-16:35 – Perfidia & Lockjaw in hotel room – perfect (and funny) Soldier Boy needle drop
+15:31-16:35 – Perfidia & Lockjaw in motel room – perfect (and funny) Soldier Boy needle drop

 16:36 – pregnant Perfidia shooting machine gun in field